Jomonte Suvisheshangal: Plot

 Jomon is an irresponsible son, the third, of self-made businessman and widower Vincent.
-The story, set in Thrissur, revolves around Vincent's family, which focuses on the relationship between the father and the son.
-Vincent, who is very fond of his son, constantly tries to instill in him a sense of responsibility, only to be met with failure.
+The story, set in Thrissur, revolves around Vincent's family, and the relationship between the father and the son.
+Vincent, who is very fond of his son, constantly but unsuccessfully tries to instill in him a sense of responsibility.

-Jomon falls in love with Catherine, whom he meets in the church while attending the Sunday mass on his father's insistence.
+Jomon falls in love with Catherine, whom he met in the church while attending the Sunday mass on his father's insistence.
 Vincent also puts Jomon in charge of gent's wear store so that his son develops a sense of maturity.
-However, much to Vincent's dismay, Jomon sells it to the store manager, for an amount of ₹40 lakh.
+However, to Vincent's dismay, Jomon sells it to the store manager, for an amount of ₹40 lakh.
 It is later revealed that Jomon sold the store, along with his expensive motorcycle, to invest in and become the managing partner of a textile store in Tiruppur along with his friend Mushtaq.

 Meanwhile, a financial catastrophe befalls Vincent.
 He loses all his property and is evicted from his house.
 Abandoned by all other family members, he joins Jomon in Thiruppur where they begin to live a modest life.
 Jomon is forced to terminate his relationship with Catherine due to the family's newfound financial constraints.

 Jomon's life in Thiruppur is equally turbulent as the new business venture fails as a result of Mushtaq's extravagant lifestyle.
 He starts working as a salesman for a textile company, during the course of which he befriends Vaidehi, an accountant at a textile manufacturing company he happens to visit on business.
 Vincent, who also has difficulties adjusting to the new lifestyle, takes up the job of a tailor to fund his expensive habit of smoking imported cigarettes.

 After a series of setbacks in their business, Jomon and Mushtaq, along with Vaidehi, manage to successfully build a new business venture.
 Soon, Jomon is able to buy back Vincent's old house and the family reunites with new lessons learnt.
 In the end it is revealed to Vincent (who thought his son had only learned the importance of money but not of relationships) that Jomon had fallen in love with Vaidehi, who moved into Thrissur along with her father.